Cipcommunity

 Future Trends

-Organizations that embrace these trends will cultivate highly capable mid-level managers, strengthen leadership pipelines, and enhance overall organizational resilience.
+Organizations adopting these trends can develop highly capable mid-level managers, strengthen leadership pipelines, and enhance overall organizational resilience.

 Conclusion